linwang314/DDP_Course_Project/README.md

 1. It must be done in Slidify or Rstudio Presenter
 2. It must be 5 pages
 3. It must be hosted on github or Rpubs
 4. It must contained some embedded R code that gets run when slidifying the document

+## This repo contains the following items:
+* ui.R and server.R scripts for the web application
+* raw data sets for the web application
+* course_project_presentation folder with files for reproducible pitch presentation